Preferences dialog box allows you to change AnyLogic preferences.To open AnyLogic Preferences dialog box

 To set a new shortcut for a command

-The Runtime preferences page allows you define a model run-time behaviour.
+The Runtime preferences page allows you define a model run-time behavior.

 counters at flowchart blocks - If selected, the